ArchipelagoMW/Archipelago/worlds/sm/docs/en_Super Metroid.md

 always able to be completed, but because of the item shuffle the player may need to access certain areas before they would in the vanilla game.

+You can also adjust the ratios of ammo powerups for Missiles, Super Missiles, and Power Bombs so that the number of expansions for each are different than in the base game, or randomly generated using the ratios as probabilities.

 ## What items and locations get shuffled?

 All power-ups and ammunition can be shuffled, and all locations in the game which could contain any of those items may have their contents changed.

+In total, there are **100 items** to collect in a standard run.

 ## Which items can be in another player's world?